Understand the useful life of your assets, it may pay-off.

 Instead, IAS 16 Property, Plant and Equipment and IAS 38 Intangible Assets list factors to consider when making the judgement:

-The change is to be done prospectively, in the period of the change in line with Hashtag#IAS8 Accounting Estimates.
+The change is to be done prospectively, in the period of the change.

 Change of the useful life cannot be deliberate or too frequent.